Martell0x1/OWASP-Top-10/README.md

     - With vertical access controls, different types of users have access to different application functions.
 For example, an administrator might be able to modify or delete any user's account, while an ordinary user has no access to these actions.
 Vertical access controls can be more fine-grained implementations of security models designed to enforce business policies such as separation of duties and least privilege.

+    - used to restrict access to functions not available for other users in the organization.(admin , regular user)

     ### Horizontal access controls
     - Horizontal access controls are mechanisms that restrict access to resources to specific users.

     - With horizontal access controls, different users have access to a subset of resources of the same type.
 For example, a banking application will allow a user to view transactions and make payments from their own accounts, but not the accounts of any other user.

+    - restrict different users with same level of previllages to access similar resource types

     ### Context-dependent access controls